-Big Red Robe (Da Hong Pao in Chinese) is designated both a ‘Chinese Famous Tea’ and a ‘The Four Great Bushes’ tea.
+Big Red Robe (Da Hong Pao in Chinese) is one of the most famous and exclusive teas in the world.
+It is designated both a ‘Chinese Famous Tea’ and a ‘The Four Great Bushes’ tea.
 It is a long leaf oolong tea with a sweet aroma, a unique woodsy character and fruity muscatel tones.
 It has a robust taste, but generally no bitterness.

 Da Hong Pao is the most expensive tea sold on the global market and is usually reserved for honored guests in China.
 Only a few of the original bushes remain and they are highly guarded.
 These days, most Da Hong Pao on the market is produced from clippings of the original bushes, resulting in similar grades.